 - You need a prescription to take PEP.
-Because it's important to start PEP as soon as possible, most people go to their local emergency room to get one. - If you go to the emergency room, tell the staff that you believe you have had an exposure to HIV and need to access PEP as soon as possible. - Before going on PEP, you will be tested for HIV, pregnancy, other STIs, and medical conditions (like kidney and liver disease) to determine which PEP medications are right for you. - If you do not have OHIP coverage, you may have to pay out of pocket for your hospital visit and medications.
+Because it's important to start PEP as soon as possible, most people go to their local emergency room to get one. - · If you go to the emergency room, tell the staff that you believe you have had an exposure to HIV and need to access PEP as soon as possible. - If you are not able to get to an emergency room, contact a health care provider about your HIV prevention options as soon as possible. - Before going on PEP, you will be tested for HIV, pregnancy, other STIs, and medical conditions (like kidney and liver disease) to determine which PEP medications are right for you. - If you do not have OHIP coverage, you may have to pay out of pocket for your hospital visit and medications.
 There may be services in your community that can help if you don't have status.
 Connect with your local ASO or settlement.org for more info.